guyskk/validr/Isomorph-JSON-Schema-en.md

 ### pre-described and self-described

-Mentioned earlier, sequence can only self-described, otherwise will cause ambiguity. mapping can only self-described too.
+Mentioned earlier, sequence can only be self-described, otherwise will cause ambiguity. mapping can only be self-described too.

-First of all, the 3 struct has ability of self-described, but in mapping, if value is scalar, use pre-described is more convenient and practical.
+First of all, the 3 structures has ability of be self-described, but in mapping, if value is scalar, pre-described is more convenient and practical.

-In order to make schema unified, formulate that key-scalar can only pre-described, and sequence, mapping can only self-described.
+In order to make schema unified, formulate that key-scalar can only be pre-described, and sequence, mapping can only be self-described.

 Consider all the situations, only $self, key-scalar, key-refer is pre-described, other places is self-described.